CarolinaCobo/la-biblioteca-ms3/README.md

 The navbar appears in every page and will display the same categories as showed above in the parallax element.

 <img src="static/images/elements/navbar.png" width=550 alt="edit-delete-buttons">

+If the user is not logged in the site will display the following buttons:

 <img src="static/images/elements/parallax-buttons.png" width=550 alt="parallax-buttons">